Yelp/Tron/docs/man_tronfig.rst

         Command line to execute
     requires
-        (optional) list of actions that must have already completed
+        (optional) list of actions that must have already completed node
+        (optional) node to run the action on (if different from the job)

 services
     Services are long running processes that we will periodically monitor.
 A